Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 If none of the solutions above worked for you, then the only thing left to do is to get a VPN that will definitely unblock Channel 4.

-Both ExpressVPN and NordVPN regularly refresh their pool of British IP addresses in order to keep bypassing the strictest of UK geo-restrictions.
-You won’t really go wrong by choosing either.
+Both NordVPN and ExpressVPN regularly refresh their pool of British IP addresses in order to keep bypassing the strictest UK geo-restrictions.
+You won’t go wrong by choosing either.

 What's Popular on Channel 4